soobinrho/dotfiles-personal/README.md

 # My favorite keybindings
 # =======================
 # Ctrl+a d = Detach from current session.
+# Ctrl+a w = See all sessions, windows, and panes.
+Here, you can press x to kill.
 # =======================
 # Ctrl+a Alt+<3|4|5> = Useful preset pane arrangements.
 # Ctrl+a % = Split the window into two panes horizontally.